 Zvartnots Cathedral Ruins

-The ancient ruins of Zvartnots Cathedral are located in the Armavir region near Etchmiadzin and the Zvartnots Airport.
+The ancient ruins of Zvartnots Cathedral are one of the most popular historical sites in Armenia located in the Armavir region near Etchmiadzin and the Zvartnots Airport.

-Is possible to walk around the old remains, see the stone art and visit the interesting museum located near the historical site and learn the full history of the area.
+Is possible to walk around the old remains, see the stone art, visit the interesting museum located near the historical site, and learn the full history of the area.

 Zvartnots Cathedral is one of the best places to visit in Armavir!